bvelascs/blog-application/README.md

 - [ ] CI pipeline executing the tests
 - [ ] Deployed application URL
 - [ ] A short demo video (3-5 minutes) showcasing the application's features and functionality

-## 👥 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.